munners17/python-flask-app/README.md

     return render_template('show_c.html',customers=names)
    ```

-   ### TASK: List Destinations
-   1. Have all the Diveshop Destinations returned when accessing http://127.0.0.1:5000/destinations
+The list of customers in Diveshop should be displayed when accessing: http://127.0.0.1:5000/customers

    ### TASK: List Destinations
    1. Have all the Diveshop Destinations names and their travel cost display when accessing http://127.0.0.1:5000/destinations